jazzdotdev/jazz/Readme.md

   <a href="https://discord.gg/sWCQxT"><img src="https://img.shields.io/badge/chat-on%20discord-7289da.svg" alt="Chat"></a>
 </p>

 Torchbear gives you power of Rust with the simplicity of Lua.
-You can use it for web automation, embedded programming, and anything else you can imagine.
+You can use it for web automation, embedded programming, data anlysis, and anything else you can imagine.

 ## Built-in Tools